 Knee lifts: Mobilise the knee and hip joints, warm up the hip flexor and hamstring muscles

 Warm up exercises for short workouts

 Short workouts can be a good solution to fitting exercise in for those who can’t manage a full workout.
-Obviously if you only have 10 or 15 minutes for a workout, you don’t want to spend half of it warming up.
+Obviously if you only have 10 or 15 minutes for a workout, then you don’t want to spend half of it warming up.
 If you’re going to do a moderate intensity, low impact workout, then just mobilising the joints should be adequate as a warm-up.
-If you’re doing a fast walk or a run, starting at a normal walk pace and gradually picking up the pace is fine.
+If you’re doing a fast walk or a run, then starting at a normal walk pace and gradually picking up the pace is fine.
 Alternatively, concentrating on one body part can cut down warm-up time.
 For example, before doing a 5 minute squat session you could mobilise your hips and knees and warm up your leg muscles by doing a few knee lifts.